barsoom/devbook/definition_of_done/README.md

 * Refactored (readable to others, maintainable)
   * Spend at least a few minutes, to the best of your ability
   * When in doubt, consider naming and [Sandi's rules](https://gist.github.com/henrik/4509394)
-* Optimized enough (not slow when run with realistic amounts of data)
+* Optimized enough (not slow when run with realistic amounts of data and traffic)
 * Secure enough (consider the security aspects)
 * Localized
 * Documented if necessary (others can use it)